 Method - To achieve an acceptable level of detail in my paintings I do work from good, clear photographs but with ongoing illness (see 'Health', below) the process of obtaining photos still remains problematic - In short, I can't walk far or stand for long without severe discomfort and pain.
 Being primarily housebound, I'm reliant on my existing library of photos and the generosity of some extremely talented photographers on Flickr (to whom I owe a heartfelt ‘thank you’).
 It would be fantastic to have the energy to study and photograph nature subjects from my own point-of-view, but for the time being I can only hope that my work isn't judged too harshly, given my current reliance on others.
 Realistically I can only work the hours that I do because I have a bed or couch/recliner close to hand.
 By way of good fortune, however, some lovely little critters have wandered into my back yard this past year and I was able to photograph them (below, left); some of these images may even serve as a basis for upcoming paintings.

 Medium - I work with watercolour as I've always felt naturally drawn to this medium (no pun intended) and find it a joy to use, but it does take a great deal of time to produce adequate depth and contrast in a painting.
 In a perfect world it should take me 4-8 weeks to complete a painting, but typically this is longer with so many unknown factors involved.
-It's a labour of love though, and something that I hope to be learning and doing well into my twilight years.
+It's an honest to goodness labour of love though.

 Health - Unlike other artists who seem to live and breathe nature, I have mixed emotions when it comes to the great outdoors…although not the wildlife itself I hasten to add.
 As a young teenager I developed heavy seasonal allergies and spent most of my summers indoors to find relief; the medications I took were largely ineffective and I often felt overwhelmed and badly fatigued - even back then - but at least I could bounce back to somewhat robust health when the pollen season drew to a close.
 In my late twenties I took a job as a postman for several years due to declining illustration work, but after an extended period of overwork and severe stress I was diagnosed with M.E.
 (Myalgic Encephalomyelitis).
-I suffered a breakdown in 2005, and since that time I've been working hard to improve my situation.
-Over the last few years I've had some success with new pain and anxiety medications and I've recently made some changes to my diet (in an attempt to lose weight and lessen fatigue even further) but the upshot is that I've felt well enough to paint again and I'm very, very thankful for that.
+I suffered a breakdown in 2005, and have since been working hard to improve my situation.
+Over the last few years I've had some success with new pain and anxiety medications but the upshot is that I've felt well enough to paint again and I'm very thankful for that.
 I owe a debt of gratitude to my parents for their ongoing support, my doctor and helpful neighbours too; without their care and support I would be in a much worse place.